oshiriko/academic-kickstart/content/en/authors/admin/_index.md

 She is currently working on two documentary films: *Fat Monk, Small Temple* and *A moment in life*.

+In Sep 2021, her dance theater *A dream of Red Mansions* successfully made its debut, then went on tour in 4 cities: Shenzhen, Beijing, Shanghai and Nantong.

-In 2019, she created a musical theater *Sorry, I don't remember*, which will hit the market in late 2020.
+In Nov 2021, her musical theater *Sorry, I don't remember* hit the market.